For Academy Directors and Directors of Coaching

 What Directors Evaluate During the Pilot

 The pilot is not about software usage.
+It is about structural impact.

 Directors typically assess: